Optional Practical Training (OPT)

 - Periods of Unemployment.
 During post completion OPT, students may not accrue an aggregate total of more than 90 days of unemployment during any post-completion OPT carried out under the initial post-completion OPT authorization.
 No special permission is required to change employers or terminate employment.

 - Reporting Changes Employment.
-An F-1 student authorized by USCIS to engage in Optional Practical Training is required to report within 10 days of any change in the following: employer name, employer address and/or, periods of employment/unemployment.
+An F-1 student authorized by USCIS to engage in Optional Practical Training is required to report within 10 days of any change in the following: employer name, employer address and/or, periods of employment and/or unemployment.
 Update your employment information with the Update Information Form

 - Update Local Address.
 An F-1 student authorized by USCIS to engage in Optional Practical Training is required to report within 10 days of any change in the following: legal name, residential including changes from one residence hall to another or mailing address.
 Update your address with the Update Information Form